Lynchburg, Tennessee

 Lynchburg is a city in the south-central region of the U.S. state of Tennessee.
 It is governed by a consolidated city-county government unit whose boundaries coincide with those of Moore County.
-Lynchburg is best known as the location of Jack Daniel's, whose famous Tennessee whiskey is marketed worldwide as the product of a city with only one traffic light.
+Lynchburg is best known as the location of Jack Daniel's distillery, whose famous Tennessee whiskey is marketed worldwide as the product of a city with only one traffic light.
 Despite the operational distillery, which is a major tourist attraction, Lynchburg's home county of Moore is a dry county.
-Sampling whiskey is permitted in the distillery, however.
+However, sampling whiskey is permitted on distillery grounds.
 The population was 6,461 at the 2020 census.

-Lynchburg's connection to Jack Daniel's is spoofed in a 2018 national television commercial in which the city is nominated for an NBA franchise.

-Lynchburg is part of the Tullahoma-Manchester micropolitan area.
+Lynchburg is part of the Tullahoma–Manchester micropolitan area.

 The downtown area is listed on the National Register of Historic Places as the Lynchburg Historic District.

 History

-White settlers first arrived in the Lynchburg area around 1801.
+Settlers first arrived in the Lynchburg area around 1801.
 Main Street was originally the main road, and roughly followed the route of East Fork Mulberry Creek.
 Residences were generally located in the western half of Lynchburg, while industries were situated along the creek in the eastern half.
 One early settler, Thomas Roundtree, established a cotton mill along the creek in the vicinity of the modern Jack Daniel's Distillery.
 By the 1830s, another settler, William P. Long, was operating a gristmill and cotton gin.
 Early Lynchburg was also home to a large tannery.

 The origin of the city's name is unclear.
 An article in an 1876 issue of the Lynchburg Sentinel suggests an early settler named the city after his native Lynchburg, Virginia.
 The WPA Guide to Tennessee (1939) states the city was named after an early resident named Tom Lynch.
 An article by Jeanne Ridgway Bigger in the spring 1972 issue of the Tennessee Historical Quarterly states that the city was named after a "Judge Lynch", who presided over a vigilante committee that met in the city sometime after the War of 1812.

 During the Civil War, residents of Lynchburg generally supported the Confederacy.
 Company E of the Confederate Army's 1st Tennessee Cavalry consisted primarily of Lynchburg residents.
 A monument to the area's Confederate soldiers stands on the lawn of the Moore County Courthouse.

 In 1871, Moore County was created from parts of Lincoln, Bedford, Coffee, and Franklin counties (Lynchburg had been part of Lincoln).
 In June 1873, Lynchburg was chosen as the county seat of Moore, due in part to its central location within the new county's boundaries.
 The county commissioners established a courthouse square along Main Street, the pattern of which was influenced by the square in nearby Shelbyville.
 Two schools, the Lynchburg Male and Female Institute and the Lynchburg Normal School, were established during this period, and several church congregations built elaborate new churches.